 - Anestrus phase: The final phase, anestrus, lasts three to four months, with no sexual interest on the part of the female.
 If she's delivered and nursed puppies, this is the time her body repairs itself from the stress of pregnancy and lactation.

-Most female dogs experience their first heat cycle at the age of 6 months.
+Most female dogs experience their first heat cycle between six and 15 months.
 Veterinarians generally recommend spaying a dog before that date.
 Large breed female dogs might not have an initial heat cycle until the age of 18 to 24 months.
-Male dogs generally can impregnate females by the age of 6 months, although full sexual maturity occurs around a year old.
+Male dogs generally can impregnate females by the age of six months, although full sexual maturity occurs around a year old.
 Unlike females, males can breed anytime.
-The American Kennel Club does not recommend breeding a female dog on her first heat.
-The AKC won't register a litter from a female dog younger than 8 months old or a male dog younger than 7 months of age.

 Dogs should never be bred during their first heat because they are still growing and developing; the stress of pregnancy can be detrimental.
 Dogs also should never be bred on subsequent heat cycles, as their bodies need time to recover between pregnancies.

 As soon as your dog goes into heat, it's important to get her spayed to prevent an accidental pregnancy.
 This is important, even if she's an inside dog who never goes outside without a leash.

 When she urinates during her cycle, she's sending hormonal signals to male dogs that she's available.
 That means you could find loose male canines attempting to get into your yard, which can be extremely stressful for both you and your dog.

 How long does it take dogs to mate?

 When dogs mate, the session often ends with a coital tie.
 After the dog ejaculates, he and the female remain stuck together, because the swollen bulbus glandis on his penis prevents them from separating.